erosiv/silt/README.md

 `silt` is an isolated lightweight tensor library for easy inclusion in projects that use CUDA with Python bindings.

-`silt` is primarily a light-weight wrapper for passing tensor data around between various libraries, and into kernels on the GPU.
+`silt` is primarily a light-weight wrapper for passing tensor data around between various libraries, and into kernels on the GPU for simulating physics.

 ## Features